Live at Shepherd's Bush, London

 Live at Shepherd's Bush, London is a DVD by the Swedish hard rock band Europe.
-The main feature is a concert filmed at the O2 Shepherd's Bush Empire in London, England on 19 February 2011.
+The main feature is a concert filmed at the O2 Shepherd's Bush Empire in London on 19 February 2011.
 It was released on DVD and Blu-ray on 15 June 2011.

 Both the DVD and Blu-ray editions includes an extra CD that includes the same concert, except for three songs due to time constraints.